-By Micole Williams and Andrea Henderson
+By Micole Williams

 Sarah Collins Rudolph remembers September 15, 1963 like it was yesterday.
 She and her sister and three other girls were in the restroom of the 16th Street Baptist Church in Birmingham, Ala. when a bomb was set off that changed their lives forever.

 Songs, films, medals and school lessons have been dedicated to the four little girls – Addie Mae, Carole Robertson, Cynthia Wesley, and Denise McNair who 51 years ago lost their lives in an act of terrorism executed by members of the Ku Klux Klan.
 The bombing would make national and international headlines and serve as a pivotal turning point in the Civil Rights Movement which later contributed to the passing of the Civil Rights Act of 1964.